Snapchat/KeyDB-docs/docs/transactions.md

 Clients used to sense the first kind of errors, happening before the `EXEC` call, by checking the return value of the queued command: if the command replies with QUEUED it was queued correctly, otherwise KeyDB returns an error.
 If there is an error while queueing a command, most clients will abort the transaction discarding it.

-However starting with KeyDB 2.6.5, the server will remember that there was an error during the accumulation of commands, and will refuse to execute the transaction returning also an error during `EXEC`, and discarding the transaction automatically.
+The server will remember that there was an error during the accumulation of commands, and will refuse to execute the transaction returning also an error during `EXEC`, and discarding the transaction automatically.

-Before KeyDB 2.6.5 the behavior was to execute the transaction with just the subset of commands queued successfully in case the client called `EXEC` regardless of previous errors.
-The new behavior makes it much more simple to mix transactions with pipelining, so that the whole transaction can be sent at once, reading all the replies later at once.

 Errors happening *after* `EXEC` instead are not handled in a special way: all the other commands will be executed even if some command fails during the transaction.